geolffrey/git-cmd-practice/README.md

 # git-cmd-practice

-Practice all git cli commands
+Practice all git cli commands, as a review